needle-mirror/com.unity.xr.management/Documentation~/Provider.md

 # Package author documentation

+## XR Plug-in Management packages and Unity packages

+All **XR Plug-in Management** packages must also be full Unity packages.
+The package does not have to be registered or exist in any external repository or package server.
+It can live within the `Assets` folder.
+The only requirement is that you define the package with a `package.json` file and a unique package id.

+For more information, see documentation on [Unity Packages](https://docs.unity3d.com/Manual/PackagesList.html).

 ## Lifecycle management

 This package enables you to manage the lifecycle of XR SDK subsystems without the need for boilerplate code.
 The `XRManagerSettings`class provides a scriptable object that your app can use to start, stop, initialize, and deinitialize a set of subsystems defined in an `XRLoader` instance.